 Before you cut into the apple, observe the outside.
 If possible, compare a few different apples to see how they are similar and different.
 Kids can identify many of the parts of an apple including the peel, stem, and calyx without cutting an apple open.

 Cutting Open the Apple

 Now, the fun really begins!
 Have your kids predict what the apple will look like inside before cutting into it.
 Older kids can guess how many seeds it will have inside.
 While younger children can state that it will be an "apple" usually meaning the fleshly part that they eat.

-Always provide adult supervision when cutting into an apple.
-I used a knife, instead of a apple corer.
-This was so that my son could see the structure of the inside of the apple.
+I used a knife to cut open the apple, instead of a apple corer.
+This was so that I could see the structure of the inside of the apple.

 Identifying the Different Parts

-Kids can take a small parts of the apple and place them on the diagram sheet.
-Then they can draw a sketch of the different parts on the apple dissection lab sheet.
+Kids can take a small parts of the apple and place them on the worksheet.
+Then they can draw a sketch of the different parts.

 Don't underestimate the power of observing really basic parts such as the stem or a seed.
 Kids love looking at the different parts up close.
 Give them time to observe and provide prompts if needed.